- Adult Use of Internet Computers in Children's Room

 Library staff will fax documents for the public as time permits.
 Patron must provide a loose-leaf copy of the document.

-Cost of sending fax is $1.00 per page.
+Cost of sending fax is $.50 per page, with a maximum of $5.00.
 No additional charge for long distance faxes.
 Faxes can only be sent during library open hours and will be done as soon as time allows.
 If recipient does not receive fax, library will resend fax at no additional cost.

 The library will accept documents via fax machine.
 If the document has a cover sheet with name and phone number the library will try and contact the intended recipient.
 If no cover sheet is provided it will be kept at the library for three days.
-Cost of receiving a fax is $1.00 per page.
+Cost of receiving a fax is $.50 per page, with a maximum of $5.00.
 Faxes may be received anytime.

 The library is NOT responsible for the quality of the fax received or sent including missing pages, bad transmissions, failure to transmit or incomplete information.
 Patrons are expected to confirm the receipt of the fax by the other party.